Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 8.1.3 Array Initialization

 An array, like any other variable, can be given an initial value at the time it's declared.
-The rules are somewhat tricky, though, so we’ll cover some of them now and save others until later.
+The rules are somewhat tricky, though, so we'll cover some of them now and save others until later.

 The most common form of array initializer is a list of constant expressions enclosed in braces and separated by commas: